Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Experiments

+A comparison of the approximation by our method with the direct LP-based method is presented in Figure \ref{fig:kmd_vs_lp}, where we can see that to obtain a good quality, the direct LP-based method requires more measures than KMD.

-Finally, we compare all methods using proposed quality metric on the figure \ref{fig:w2_dist_measures}.
-Gaussian and information diffusion kernels shows almost equal performance, so we present only one of them.
+Finally, we compare all the methods using the proposed quality metric in Figure \ref{fig:w2_dist_measures}.
+Gaussian and information diffusion kernels show almost the same performance.
 The best method in \(\W_2\) distance to the true barycenter is the direct LP-based method.

-However, the computation of gradients for this method spends too much time.
-Also we might observe that Sinkhorn-based method with small \(\gamma = 5 \cdot 10^{-5}\) stabilised on the one level.
-It could be connected to the convergence to the regularized barycenter or to numerical instabilities in gradients caused by a small value of \(\gamma\).
-Also we could see that approximate barycenters produced by the linear KMD outperforms Sinkhorm barycenters with \(\gamma = 0.01\) not only visually but in the \(\W_2\) distance, and barycenters produced by the KMD with Gaussian kernel become better than the Sinkhorn-based method with a large number of iterations.
+Also, we can observe that the Sinkhorn-based method with small \(\gamma = 10^{-6}\) has an increasing trend in terms of \(\W_2\)-distance to the true barycenter.
+This may be due to the convergence to the regularized barycenter and due to numerical instabilities in gradients caused by the small value of \(\gamma\): the computation of the gradient becomes less and less precise.

+Additionally, we can see that approximate barycenters produced by the linear KMD outperforms Sinkhorn barycenters with \(\gamma = 10^{-2}\) and \(\gamma = 10^{-4}\) not only visually but also in the \(\W_2\) distance, and the barycenter approximations produced by the KMD with Gaussian kernel become better than the Sinkhorn-based method when the iteration number is large.

-Also we compare running time of each compared algorithm in the figure \ref{fig:processing_of_measures} except the direct LP-based method because it proceed 3000 measures in more then one hour (\(\approx 70\) minutes) when all other methods finished in less than 3 minutes.
-Here we could see one expected effect: the curves corresponding to the general KMD are parabolas whereas all other curves are lines.
-Another effect on this graph is connected to the numerical instabilities of a Sinkhorn algorithm with a small value of \(\gamma\): the computation of a gradient was stopped when there was a NaN value in the potential vector and the last computed value returned.
-Also we can see that the information diffusion kernel is slightly more computationally effective, than Gaussian.
+We compare also the running time of each algorithm in Figure \ref{fig:processing_of_measures} except the direct LP-based method and Sinkhorn-based methods with \(\gamma = 10^{-4}\) and \(\gamma = 10^{-6}\) since they spend about \(132, 24\) and \(25\) minutes respectively whereas all the other methods converge in less than 4 minutes.
+We observe one expected effect: the curves corresponding to the general KMD are parabolas whereas all other curves are lines.
+Another effect on this graph is related to the regularization parameter \(\gamma\) for the Sinkhorn-based method: smaller parameter value requires more iterations to produce a gradient.
+Also we can see that the information diffusion kernel is slightly more computationally efficient than the Gaussian kernel. }

+\paragraph{2-d Gaussian measures.} Our next goal is to evaluate performance of our algorithms in the high-dimensional setting.
+Our choice is a dataset of randomly generated 2-dimensional Gaussian measures discretized over the grid \(50 \times 50\).
+Thus, our input histogram measures are elements of a 2500-dimensional simplex.

+In this case, LP-based approach is computationally infeasible since the complexity of gradient computation by an LP solver is \(O(n^3)\).
+Thus, we compare the proposed approach with the Sinkhorn-based online method.